Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • by prevalence;

-• by sonority - voiced and muffled;
+• by sonority - sonorous and muffled;

-• by number - single and multiple.
+• by quantity - single and multiple.

 Symptoms